smarty-php/smarty/README.md

 *Read the NEW_FEATURES file for recent extensions to Smarty 3.1 functionality*

 Smarty packages are now on github and can be installed with Composer.

-**NOTE: Because of this change you must clear your local composer cache with the "composer clearcache" command**

 The "smarty/smarty" package will start at libs/....   subfolder.